-Our family is on track to be millionaires by 35 (just a few years away!) and Financially Independent (“F.I.”) by 40.
+Our family is on track to be millionaires by ages 36 and 34 next year and Financially Independent (“F.I.”) by 40.
 Being F.I. means we’ll have enough assets producing passive income to the point that we shouldn’t ever have to work again.
 What we do after that point will be completely up to us!

-Many factors helped make this possible … but one of the most powerful is being a D.I.N.K.
-(Duel Income, No Kids – hence the blog name) family.
+Many factors helped make this possible … but one of the most powerful is being a D.I.N.K. family (Duel Income, No Kids: hence the blog name).
+Well, sort of…. see my 2019 post about my Instant Family.

 Being D.I.N.K.s allows our family to spend significantly more time focused on our careers than would be possible if we had children.
 For example, both my wife and I attended grad school at night, while working full-time jobs.
 Thankfully it was worth it – leading to massive boosts in our income – but could we have done this with children?
 Maybe, but it certainly wouldn’t be ideal.
 Additionally, kids are sooooo expensive!
 Avoiding day care bills, colleague tuition, food, clothing, baby gear, etc., has saved us a lot over the years.
 While financial considerations didn’t factor into our decision to not have children, this sure is a great bonus of the D.I.N.K. lifestyle.